 ProBit highlights three things as the reasons for picking ProBit’s trading platform as the platform to trade at: it’s professional, it’s global, and it’s secure.

 We have not been able to find any information that US-investors are prohibited from trading at this trading platform.
-However, if you are a US-investor, you should still always analyse whether your home state imposes any obstacles for your foreign cryptocurrency trading.
+However, if you are a US-investor, you should still always analyse whether your home state imposes any obstacles for your foreign crypto trading.
 Sometimes the exchange has opened its door in spite of your own state prohibiting you from trading.

 ProBit Trading View

 Different exchanges have different trading views.
 And there is no “this overview is the best”-view.
 You should yourself determine which trading view that suits you the best.
-What the views normally have in common is that they all show the order book or at least part of the order book, a price chart of the chosen cryptocurrency and order history.
+What the views normally have in common is that they all show the order book or at least part of the order book, a price chart of the chosen crypto and order history.
 They normally also have buy and sell-boxes.
-Before you choose an exchange, try to have a look at the trading view so that you can ascertain that it feels right to you.
+Before you choose an exchange, try to have a look at the trading view so that you can see that it feels right to you.
 The below is a picture of the trading view at ProBit.
 It feels very intuitive and helpful to us:

 ProBit Trading fees